simonbolivar85205764/Modbud-NG/README.md

-# Modbud-NG - Modbus Multi-Session Industrial Client
+# Modbus-NG - Modbus Multi-Session Industrial Client

 A cross-platform desktop GUI for connecting to, reading from, and writing to Modbus-enabled industrial control system (ICS) devices.
 Supports multiple simultaneous connections, per-session polling, and both Modbus TCP and Modbus RTU (serial) protocols.